Updating Python using Pyenv and Poetry

 This isn't rocket science but is something I do infrequently enough to forget steps.

-In code blocks, lines beginning $
+In code blocks, lines beginning $ are commands and lines

 without show output.
 There are a few simple bash commands (e.g.